biosp4rk/mzmr/readme.txt

 1.2.1 - 2018-10-13
   - Fixed item requirement logic that caused unbeatable seeds
-  - Added potential for space jump to replace morph ball
+  - Added potential for Space Jump to replace Morph Ball

 1.2.0 - 2018-10-11
-  - Power bombs can be obtained before bombs without softlocking the game
+  - Power Bombs can be obtained before Bombs without softlocking the game
-  - Redefined item requirement logic to account for power bomb fix
+  - Redefined item requirement logic to account for Power Bomb fix
   - Modified palette randomization to adjust for brightness
   - Randomizer version, seed, and settings are now provided during the intro cutscene
   - "Remove cutscenes" option removes a few more cutscenes